RTEdbg/RTEcomLib_NUCLEO_C071RB_Demo/Exception_handler_Cortex-M0.md

 Default_Handler:
 /* Note: This is a simplified version of the exception handler.
 It assumes that
  *       the MSP was used.
 See the 'Exception_handler_Cortex-M0.md' for details.
+ *       There are already some registers on the stack when the CPU enters the
+ *       fault service routine.
+Additional registers are pushed onto the stack
+ *       later.
+It is used as a buffer or data structure with the data it is
+ *       logging.
+It is recommended to check if there is enough space before
+ *       pushing additional content onto the stack.
  */

 	// R0-R3, R12, LR, PC and xPSR are pushed automatically